w3c/ColorWeb-CG/hdr_html_canvas_element.md

 The values `"unorm8"`, `"float16"` and `"float32"` result in `data` returning an array with the type `Uint8ClampedArray`, `Float16Array`, `Float32Array`,
 respectively.

+_NOTE: The strawman requires at least one of `"float16"` and `"float32"` to support HDR imagery.
+Both are listed above to emphasize that the strawman can work with both or either.

 ## Add HDR rendering behavior and HDR metadata to `CanvasRenderingContext2DSettings`